USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

-8:30 | Welcome from the Northeast Area Director | Dariusz Swietlik 8:35 | Welcome from the NAL Director | Paul Wester 8:40 | Meeting goals and objectives | Brian Scheffler 8:45 | Group introductions | All Participants
+8:30 | Welcome from the Northeast Area Director | Dariusz Swietlik 8:35 | Welcome from the NAL Director | Paul Wester 8:40 | Meeting goals and objectives | Brian Scheffler 8:45 | Group introductions | All
 9:15 | Ceres and linux commands | Jonathan Shao
 9:45 | Overview of Amplicon sequencing | Adam Rivers
 10:30 | Break
-10:45 | Group tutorial 1: Amplicon sequencing | All Participants
+10:45 | Group tutorial 1: Amplicon sequencing | All
 12:00 | Lunch.
 Attendee is responsible for lunch.
-1:00 | Amplicon sequencing tutorial continues
+1:00 | Amplicon sequencing tutorial continues | All
 3:00 | Break
-3:15 | Scientific area needs discussion
+3:20 | Managing large scale amplicon projects | Dan Manter 3:45 | Scientific area needs discussion | All
-4:15 | Reports from groups
+4:30 | Reports from groups | All
-5:00 | end of session
+5:15 | End of session |

 ### Wednesday, August 30, 2017